Albert-Gao/blog/source/_posts/how-to-separate-platform-api-from-kotlin-multiplatform-project.md

   - First of all, you don't need to add any code here, this folder, as its name indicates, just for bundling code together.
 So, under in `:bundle:jvm` subproject, it only contains a `build.gradle` file.
   - You need to use `kotlin-platform-jvm` to compile this module
   - In the `sourceSets` setting: you need to add the source code from all the 3 places, both `common` modules from `project platforms` and this `project lib`, the source code of platform implementation from `project platforms`.
   - You need to add the tests only from `common` module of `project lib`, such that you can run the tests.
-And it won't run the tests from `project platforms`, because they all gonna take care there.
+And it won't run the tests from `project platforms`, because they will be taken care there.
 You don't need to worry about that.
 Now run the `gradle :bundle:jvm test` will run the tests.
   - Why I add the source code rather than use the `jar` file?
 Well, hard lessons learned, this is the only way currently.

 ## 4. The end